sheilasaia/paper-pao-review/README.md

 The raw_data directory contains raw Web of Science query results for the various searches included in the associated paper.

 The file naming convention is as follows.
 The majority of file names start with either `microbio*`, `pao*`, `polyp*`, and `phos*`, which refer to the four overall keyword search topics: "microbiology", "polyphosphate accumulating organisms", "polyphosphate", and "phosphate", respectively.
 The second part of the file name refers to additionally environmental-specific keywords that were added to the Web of Science topic search, including: `*_ag_*`, `*_fw_*`, `*_lake_*`, `*_marine_*`, `*_ocean_*`, `*_river_*`, `*_sed_*`, `*_soil_*`, `*_stream_*`, `*_sw_*`, `*_wwt_*`, which refer to the 11 environments included in queries used in this study: "agriculture", "freshwater", "lake", "marine", "ocean", "river", "stream", "sediment", "soil", "stream", "saltwater", and "wastewater treatment".
-For more details on these searches see the manuscript methods and Table S2 in the manuscript.
+For more details on these searches see the manuscript methods (Section 2) and Table S2 in the manuscript.

 There are three exception to this file naming structure.
 These are described below.

 First, there are three files that do not have an environmental-specific keyword.
 These are `microbio_pubs_raw.csv`, `polyp_pubs_raw.csv`, and `pao_pubs_raw.csv` and these files include all query results based on topic alone.
 Put another way, these queries may represent environments that are included in this study as well as those that are not.
-See the methods section i the paper (Section 2) and "all" category in Table S2 in the manuscript for further explanation.
+See the manuscript methods (Section 2) and "all" category in Table S2 in the manuscript for further explanation.
 Note: there is no `phos_pubs_raw.csv` file because there were more than 10,000 query results for this search.
 In this case, query results could not be downloaded from Web of Science; we could only record the number of query results, which is reported in Table S2.
-For further explanation of this limitation, see the methods section of the paper (Section 2).
+For further explanation of this limitation, see the manuscript methods (Section 2).

 Second, there are four files that end in `*all_searches_pubs_raw.csv`.
 These refer to a merged version the Web of Science queries by topic and environment described as well as query results by topic for environments not included in this study (i.e., "all" category as described in the previous paragraph).
 Note: the `phos_all_searches_pubs_raw.csv` does not include "all" searches because of limitations described in the previous paragraph.
 The other three files; however, do include the "all" category results.